mtxrii/Acacia/NATIVE_FUNCTIONS.md

 * clock() - gets current system time in seconds.
 Takes in no arguments.
 * type() - gets something's type.
 Takes in anything.
 * convert() - returns something of a new type.
 Takes in anything to convert, and new type (as a string) for it.
-* *callable() - returns true if a given object is callable.
+* callable() - returns true if a given object is callable.
 Takes in anything.
-* *inherits() - returns true if a given object inherits another one.
-Takes in an object and the name of another (as a string).
+* inherits() - returns true if a given object inherits a given class.
+Takes in an object and a class.
 * len() - gets the number of elements in something.
 Takes in a set or string.
 * *read() - gets a string from a file.
 Takes in a string representing the file path.
 * *write() - writes a string to a file.
 Takes in a string representing the file path, and a string to write to file.